1 Tongues of fire

 First performed by the BBC Philharmonic Orchestra, conducted by Nicholas Cleobury, in a studio concert at New Broadcasting House, Manchester on 3rd April 1981.
 On August 5th 1990, the National Youth Orchestra, conducted by Mathias Bamert, performed the work at the Proms in the Royal Albert Hall.
 On May 4th 2007 it was performed by the BBC National Orchestra of Wales, conducted by Jac van Steen, at St. David's Hall, Cardiff; this performance was broadcast on Radio 3 on May 5th 2008.

 Pentecost Music, my second orchestral piece, was begun in 1976 and finished in 1978.
 It uses an orchestra of more than a hundred musicians, and lasts about thirty-eight minutes.
-The music is continuous, but there are nine recognisable subdivisions, which are named as follows:-
+The music is continuous, but there are nine recognisable subdivisions, which are titled as follows:-

 Tongues of fire I